 Beatrice Norton, Chair

 Beatrice became a Trustee with The Hopi Foundation in January 2008.
 She is a member of the Corn Clan from the Village of Oraivi.
 She currently works as the Director for the Hopi Tribe's Office of Aging and Adult Services which offers case management for long term care and home services for enrolled Hopi elders, adults and individuals with disabilities.
-Beatrice has volunteered her time to many projects over the years including The Hopi Women’s Coalition – a grassroots advocacy group dedicated to social change on issues such as domestic violence, alcohol and substance abuse and cultural preservation, Girl Power – a youth leadership program for young women.
+Beatrice has volunteered her time to many projects over the years including the Hopi Tewa Women’s Coalition to End Abuse – a grassroots advocacy group dedicated to social change on issues such as domestic violence, alcohol and substance abuse and cultural preservation, and Girl Power – a youth leadership program for young women.
 Beatrice also brings her vast knowledge of Hopi culture, language and tradition to the Board and has served as a cultural adviser to the Hopi Leadership Program since 2006 and is an alumnus of the 2008-2009 Hopi Leadership Program.

 Marlene Sekaquaptewa, Vice Chair

 Marlene, a frequent volunteer to The Hopi Foundation and its projects, has served as a Trustee for The Hopi Foundation since July 2004.
 She is a member of the Eagle Clan and from the Village of Bacavi.
-Currently, Marlene works as the coordinator of the Hopi Customary Law Project for The Hopi Tribe and its tribal court system; work, that involves the translating and transcribing of Hopi Elders interviews on Hopi customary law and practices.
-Other professional experience she brings to The Hopi Foundation includes Youth through Elderly Coordinator for the Village of Hotevilla, Community Action Coordinator for Futures for Children, Albuquerque, NM, Community Development Specialist for Bacavi Village and a council member with the Arizona Council of Aging.
+Currently, Marlene works as the Coordinator of the Hopi Customary Law Project for The Hopi Tribe and its tribal court system; work, that involves the translating and transcribing of Hopi Elders interviews on Hopi customary law and practices.
+Other professional experience she brings to The Hopi Foundation includes Youth through Elderly Coordinator for the Village of Hotevilla, Community Action Coordinator for Futures for Children based in Albuquerque, NM, Community Development Specialist for Bacavi Village and a council member with the Arizona Council of Aging.